 Signs and symptoms may also relate to the tumour growing and pressing on other organs.
 If the tumour remains undiagnosed and hormone levels are very high, patients can become very ill and the disease may become life-threatening.

 Phaeochromocytomas are rare tumours.
 Estimates would suggest between one to eight cases per million people making up to 500 cases in the UK per year.
 However, many of these tumours remain undiagnosed.
-Phaechromocytomas account for 10% of all asymptomatic adrenal masses unexpectedly detected by imaging studies.
-It is the cause of high blood pressure in 0.1% of patients with sustained high blood pressure.
+Phaechromocytomas account for 3-8 %of all adrenal masses unexpectedly detected by imaging studies.
+It is the cause of high blood pressure in 0.1-0.6% of patients with sustained high blood pressure.

 Blood samples may be taken to carry out genetic testing if appropriate.

-Patients will normally be placed on medications to block the effects of hormones like adrenaline and noradrenaline.
+Patients will normally be placed on medications to block the effects of excess hormones.
 These are called alpha-blockers (phenoxybenzamine, doxazosin, prazosin, terazosin) and beta-blockers (propranolol, labetalol).

-Surgical removal of the tumour is the treatment of choice.
-A patient may need to take tablets for several days as an inpatient prior to surgery to ensure the blood pressure is well controlled.
+Surgical removal of the tumour is the best curative treatment.
+A patient may need to take tablets for several days prior to surgery to ensure the blood pressure is well controlled.
 Surgery should be carried out by a surgeon and anaesthetist experienced in operating on this type of tumour and in centres where there is a multidisciplinary endocrine team that deals with these tumours.
-An anaesthetic drug given to an unprepared patient can be dangerous.

-If the tumour has spread or surgery cannot be undertaken, then other treatments include chemotherapy (outpatient treatment) and/or a radioactive form of treatment called radiolabelled MIBG (inpatient treatment).
+If the tumour has spread or surgery cannot be undertaken or any residual tumor after surgery, then other treatments include chemotherapy and/or a radioactive form of treatment called radiolabelled MIBG.

 Medication that blocks hormones like adrenaline and noradrenaline may cause side-effects including dizziness on standing, low blood pressure, a stuffy nose and cold hands and feet.